PedroRASB/FasterISNet/README.md

-Code for paper "Faster ISNet for Background Bias Mitigation on Deep Neural Networks", a faster version of ISNet (Improving deep neural network generalization and robustness to background bias via layer-wise relevance propagation optimization, Nature Communications, 2024).
+Code for paper "Faster ISNet for Background Bias Mitigation on Deep Neural Networks", a faster version of ISNet (Nature Communications, 2024).

 https://arxiv.org/abs/2401.08409